nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 <h2 id="deleting-a-recipe-delete"> Deleting a recipe: <code class="language-plaintext highlighter-rouge">delete</code></h2>

 Deletes a recipe from the recipe manager.
-Format: `delete n/NAME`
+Format: `delete INDEX`
 Examples:
-* `delete n/Hotpot`
+* `delete 1`
-<p>App will prompt if you confirm to delete recipe_name, if yes then it will remove the recipe.Else revert back to main screen.</p>
+<p>App will remove the recipe with the corresponding index.</p>

 <h2 id="viewing-a-recipe-view"> Viewing a recipe: <code class="language-plaintext highlighter-rouge">view</code></h2>

-Views a detailed recipe from the recipe manager.
+Views a detailed recipe from the recipe manager if INDEX is entered.
+Searches recipe list for recipes with matching names if NAME is entered.
-Format: `view n/NAME` or `view INDEX`
+Format: `view NAME` or `view INDEX`
 Examples:
-* `view n/Hotpot`
+* `view Hotpot`
 * `view 1`

 Constraints:
-* The index must be a positive integer 1, 2, 3, …
+* The index must be a positive integer larger than 0.

 <h2 id="listing-all-recipes-list"> Listing all recipes: <code class="language-plaintext highlighter-rouge">list</code></h2>